 Duntroon Community Centre, Gymkhana Road, RMC Duntroon, ACT

 The playgroup has a different craft activity for the kids every week, lots of indoor and outdoor toys, a cubby house, a video, DVD and book library to borrow from, and a delicious morning tea for the mums and dads.
 BYO morning tea for the kids.
 If your children are 0-5 years old bring them along to meet some new friends.
+Contact the coordinator or follow them on Facebook to see what online activities they are hosting.

-When: Every Thursday 9.30 am—11.30 am
+When: Every Thursday 9.30am-11.30am

 Welcome: Parents and children

 Solid Rock Ministries is a group that provides support and encouragement for Christian Defence spouses and serving members, but all are welcome.
 They meet every Monday morning during school terms and also meet for other events, such as dinners, and host an annual retreat.
+Follow them on Facebook to find out more about the online activities you can join in with from home.

 The following resources and websites can give you a good grounding in local information and services available.